"I couldn't wait to see what happened

-I took a couple of breaths to settle myself and did a quick head count again, relieved at the uneven number of students.
-No one to match me up with?
+Rayen took a couple of breaths to settle herself then did a quick head count, relieved at the uneven number of students.
+Was there no one to match her up with?

-That suited me just fine.
-I’d only end up proving how clueless I was about everything in this room and in this school, except for the monitor and keyboard in front of me.
-I might not know how these units worked, but I was sure I’d seen something like them before.
+That suited her just fine.
+She’d only end up proving how clueless she was about everything in this room and in this school, except for the monitor and keyboard in front of her.
+She might not know everything about how these units worked, but she was sure she’d seen something like them before.

 “Whoa, I know you’re not startin’ my favorite class widdout me, Mr. S,” someone announced as he entered the room.
 A husky-built guy with chopped-off black hair and an olive tint to his skin.

-He looked about my age but had an attitude years older.
-His dark-brown, calculating eyes searched out each of the other five girls in the classroom, and gifted them with a wink and a cocky grin.
+He looked about Rayen’s age but had an attitude of someone years older.
+His dark brown, calculating eyes searched out each of the other five girls in the classroom, each of which he gifted with a wink and a cocky grin.